-In the filter-filter p (x :: xs) case, abstracting over and then matching on the result of p x allows the first call to filter p (x :: xs) to reduce.
+In the filter-filter p(x :: xs) case, abstracting over and then matching on the result of p(x :: xs) to reduce.

 In case the element x is kept (i.e. p x is true), the second call to filter on the LHS goes on to performs the same p x test.
-Because we have retained the proof that p $x \equiv$ true in eq, we are able to rewrite by this equality and get it to reduce too.
+Because we have retained the proof that p x \equiv true in eq, we are able to rewrite by this equality and get it to reduce too.